lawrencebensaid/flutterui-modifiers/README.md

 FlutterUI Modifiers is a collection of declarative widget modifiers to make your Flutter code shorter and linear.

-Modern tools like Jetpack Compose and SwiftUI use modifiers to make code easy to write and understand.
+Modern tools like Jetpack Compose and SwiftUI use view modifiers to make code easy to write and understand.

 **This package provides the best of both worlds: Flutter's platform independence, and SwiftUI's clean modifier syntax.**